jyhong0304/LTN_pytorch/README.md

-# Logic Tensor Networks(LTNs) using Pytorch
+# A Pytorch implmentation of Logic Tensor Networks(LTNs)

-## Description

-This is Logic Tensor Networks using Pytorch.
+This is a Pytorch implmentation of Logic Tensor Networks(LTNs).
 You can check the original version of LTNs as follows:
 * [Logic Tensor Networks](https://github.com/logictensornetworks/logictensornetworks)